orchejs/validators/README.md

 ## <a name="inv"></a> Implementing new Validators

-To implement a new validator to use in your project, you should implement the Validator interface.
+To create a new validator to your project, you should implement the Validator interface.

 All validation rules must be inside of the validate method.
 For example: